christopherarter/dream/README.md

 ### Building Custom Clients

-If you would like to build your own client, or contribute to this project by adding another client from a different provider, you can do so by extending the `Dream\Clients\Client` class.
+If you would like to build your own client, or contribute to this project by adding another client from a different provider, you can do so by extending the base classes:

-You should extend this class, and implement each method your client will support.
+- `Dream\Clients\Client` - The base client class
+- `Dream\Clients\TextClient` - The base text client class
+- `Dream\Clients\ImageClient` - The base image client class

+A client should have both image and text capabilities.
+These capabilities are handled in their own respective client classes.

 ```php
 <?php